Sarband, Markazi

-Sarband (سربند, also Romanized as Sar-e Band; also known as Sarāhband and Sar Rāh Band) is a village in Kuh Panah Rural District, in the Central District of Tafresh County, Markazi Province, Iran.
-At the 2006 census, its population was 155, in 55 families.
+Sarband (سربند) (Note: Also romanized as Sar-e Band; also known as Sar Rāh Band and Sarāhband) is a village in Kuh Panah Rural District of the Central District in Tafresh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 155 in 55 households.
+The following census in 2011 counted 131 people in 53 households.
+The 2016 census measured the population of the village as 83 people in 42 households.